LaunchCodeEducation/intro-to-web-dev-curriculum/content/installations/install-visual-studio/_index.md

 Visual Studio Code is very customizable.
 Once you have everything set up, you can take additional steps to personalize your workspace such as changing the theme.
 {{% /notice %}}

-Go to the Visual Studio Code [download page](https://code.visualstudio.com/download/) and download the appropriate version for your operating system.
+Go to the Visual Studio Code [download page](https://code.visualstudio.com/download/) and download the appropriate version.

+{{% notice blue Note "rocket" %}}
+`Mac` users please ensure that you download the correct version depending on if your mac is using an `M1` or `M2` silicon chip.
+{{% /notice %}}

 Open your new copy of Visual Studio Code.
 To open one of your coding projects, go to **File > Open** and select the project you want to work on.